k3vinhu4ng/Internet_History_How/readme.md

 ## Project Description
 #### History of Internet / How the Internet Works Website.
 This website is made using CSS, grid layouts, and floats.
 Index page has Z layout with hero image.
 Content pages are made with F-layout and has a smaller secondary menu for content pages.
 Moreover, the F-layout content clears when the browser window is resized to a certain degree.
 Secondary menu's are divided between "Internet History" and "How the Internet Works".
-Website also has favicon with my initials.
+The website also has favicon with my initials.
+Lastly, the website is optimized with SEO guidelines and includes Google Analytics tracking.

 ## Designs